1. CHERIoT Concepts

 Some kinds of capabilities can also be revoked.
 This is traditionally the hardest operation to perform on capabilities.
 Someone may perform an audit of all of the keys and remove some of them from people that shouldn't have them.
 This is often solved in capabilities by adding a layer of indirection; you hold a capability that authorises you to do something with a capability in some table and your rights can be removed by deleting the capability from the table.

 On a CHERI system, capabilities are used to authorise access to memory.
 Any instruction that takes an address in a conventional architecture takes a CHERI capability as the operand instead.
 The CHERI capability both describes a location in memory and grants access to it.
+For example, the following RISC-V snippet loads a word from offset eight relative to the address in register a1 and places the result in s0.

+Most of the time, hopefully, you will not be writing assembly and so this is simply a detail for the compiler to worry about.
 You can think of a CHERI memory capability as a pointer that the hardware understands.
 In C, if you hold a pointer to an object then you are allowed to access the object that it points to.
 If you do some pointer arithmetic that goes out of bounds, C says that this is undefined behaviour.
 CHERI says more concretely that it will trap: you are not authorised to access that memory with this capability.
 If you hold two pointers to objects that are adjacent in memory, then you may be authorised to access the memory, but not with the pointer that you are using.
 This highlights the two key security principles that capability systems are able to enforce:

-The principle of least privilege, which states that a piece of running code should have the rights to do what it needs to do and no more.
+- The principle of least privilege, which states that a piece of running code should have the rights to do what it needs to do and no more.

-The principle of intentional use, which states that any privileged operation must be performed by intentionally exercising the specific right that is needed.
+- The principle of intentional use, which states that any privileged operation must be performed by intentionally exercising the specific right that is needed.

 Capability systems make it easy to implement least privilege by providing running code only with the minimal set of capabilities (with the limited set of rights) that they need.
 They make it easy to implement intentionality by requiring the specific capability to be presented along with each operation.
 The latter avoids a large category of confused deputy attacks, where a component holding one privilege is tricked into exercising it on behalf of a differently trusted component.

-In a CHERIoT system, every pointer in a higher-level language such as C, and every implicit pointer (such as the stack pointer, global pointer, and so on) used to build the language’s abstractions, is a CHERI capability.
+In a CHERIoT system, every pointer in a higher-level language such as C, and every implicit pointer (such as the stack pointer, global pointer, and so on) used to build the language's abstractions, is a CHERI capability.
 If you have used other CHERI systems then you may have seen a hybrid mode, where only some pointers are capabilities and others are integers relative to an implicit capability.
 CHERIoT does not have this hybrid mode.
 The hybrid mode is intended for running legacy binaries but makes it harder to provide fine-grained sandboxing.
-CHERIoT assumes all code will be recompiled for the new target. |
+CHERIoT assumes all code will be recompiled for the new target.

 The phrase 'differently trusted' in the previous paragraph is not an attempt to extend political correctness to software components.
 Capability systems do not imply hierarchical trust models.
 Two components may hold disjoint or overlapping sets of capabilities that allow each to perform some set of actions that the other cannot.
+In a CHERI system, this can include one component having read access to an object and another write access, or two components having access to different fields of the same structure.

 1.2.
 Decomposing permissions in CHERIoT